 Under the French and British regimes, gates were raised all over town to limit the access to the city.
-The Porte St-Louis is one the first three doors built in 1693 under the French control.
+The Porte St-Louis is one of the first three gates built in 1693 under the French control.
 With time and evolution of needs, most gates were demolished.
-This one however was rebuild in 1878 and is a beautiful landmark and symbol of the history of the Quebec City.
+This one, however, was rebuilt in 1878 and is a beautiful landmark and symbol of the history of Quebec City.

-When you are at this place in the city, you are at an easy walking distance to many visit options, so don’t be surprise if the information on this icon is repeated in other posts.
+When you are at this place in the city, you are within an easy walking distance to many visiting options, so don’t be surprised if the information on this icon is repeated in other posts.

 Built to attract upper-class in the region, it is not a surprise that the Canadian Pacific Railway got involved to finish the project.

-Trains at the time was an important way of transportation.
+Trains at the time were an important way of transportation.

 The hotel has hosted historical meetings and welcomed prestigious guests including Roosevelt, Churchill, Hitchcock and De Gaulle.

 Sitting at almost the edge of Cap Diamant, it provides excellent photo opportunities from many angles.
-No wonder why it is one of the most photographic Castle like Hotel.
-It is surrounded by the Terrasse Dufferin a nice place to walk around the estate which overlook the St-Laurence River.
+No wonder it is one of the most photographic castle-like hotels.
+It is surrounded by the Terrasse Dufferin, a nice place to walk around the estate which overlooks the St-Lawrence River.

 It is recognized as a National Historic Site of Canada since 1981.

-Terrasse Dufferin sits at the edge of the Cap Diamant above the Chateau Saint-Louis remains.
+Terrasse Dufferin sits at the edge of Cap Diamant above the Chateau Saint-Louis remains.